 The Appellate Division may review the electronic recording of trial court proceedings when the Presiding Judge of the Appellate Division determines that this procedure would save court time and resources or in the event a transcript of all or a portion of the trial court proceedings is unavailable during appellate review of the appeal.
 The Appellate Division may order those proceedings or a portion of those proceedings transcribed or may order the use of the electronic recording as the record of such oral proceedings in lieu of a transcript and provide the parties with a copy of the transcript or an electronic copy of the recording.
-(Adopted 1/1/2010; Rev. 1/1/2014; Rev. 1/1/2016)

-Reserved for future use.
+Reserved for Future Usefuture use..
 (Adopted 1/1/2010; Del.
 1/1/2015)